Sylvexia/personal_research/12-24_Personal_Research.md

 # TODO

-- between float and uint in posit in python version
+- currently it only support float but not double in python api
 - Runtime
 - Making a flow chart of end-to-end
 - Custom attribute.